EshwarraoR/weather_dashboard_application/README.md

 - Start typing a city name in the search box
 - Save your favorite cities for quick access with Save Favorite button.
 - Remove favorites you no longer want with the Delete Favorite button.
-- View current conditions, hourly forecast, weather alerts and tips updated dynamically.
+- View current conditions, 3 hour interval forecast for next 24hours.

 ---